Atherton | Menlo Park | Redwood City | San Carlos

 - We are very fortunate to have an onsite Pilates studio, Motio with exceptional trainers who are working with both the teachers and the students (from the Intermediate level through advanced) to help us build on our knowledge of biomechanics.

 - Our jazz, tap, and hip hop program allows dancers to excel through a strong technical background.
-We always use clean lyrics, with appropriate performance attire, and age-appropriate movement choices for young dancers to protect and nurture their their innocence.
+We always use clean lyrics, with appropriate performance attire, and age-appropriate movement choices for young dancers to protect and nurture their innocence.
 We offer contemporary dancers classes that use powerful movement choices that promote meaning and beauty to the world rather than just simply mimicking movement that is trendy, but that does not necessarily bring lasting value to the audience.
 We promote all dance as artform that is not to be compromised.

 We believe dance is best performed!
 AAB offers many performance opportunities throughout the year ranging from informal recitals to our highly regarded annual holiday Nutcracker ballet that sells out the historic Fox Theatre in downtown Redwood City.
 Our June recital is another highlight with performances that showcase our talented dancers.
 Every student at AAB regardless of age or ability is invited to audition and our performers typically range in age from 3 to 65.
 Advanced students can also join our performance company Ballet America for more intensive stage training and access to principal roles.